s3anyboy/cea_extended_s3dpaks/TAGS-README.md

 * Picking up the sword in tag_test causes it to crash (but it is fine ingame)

 General CEA map tips:
-* NEVER remove placed objects from campaign scenarios, simple set them to not placed and remove script references instead.
+* NEVER remove placed objects from campaign scenarios, simply set them to not placed and remove script references to those object instead.